Religion in Lebanon: Religion and politics

 Overall, societal norms and family dynamics create significant obstacles for mixed-sect couples in Lebanon, impacting their relationships and the acceptance of their unions within their communities and families.
+In practice mixed couples often state that they prioritize shared values rather than shared religion.
+In other words, it is more important to them that they are committed to believing in something larger than themselves rather than practicing the same religion.
+According to research by Lara Deeb, family opposition to mixed marriage is rarely about actual religious difference, but is far more rooted in status, regional differences, islamophobia and social pressure.
+Another finding of Deeb's research is that faith can also serve as a source of strength, helping parents accept their child's choice and bond with new in-laws.

 Non-religion is not recognized by the state.
 However, following intense pressure and lobbying by the Civil Center for National Initiative, the Minister of the Interior Ziyad Baroud made it possible to have a citizen's religious sect removed from his identity card in 2009.

 In April 2010, Laïque Pride, a secular group co-founded by feminist Yalda Younes, called for "an end to the country's deep-rooted sectarian system" and for a "secular Lebanon".
 Laïque Pride supports the enacting of a unified Civil Code for the Personal Status Law.

 On April 26, 2010, in response to Hizb ut-Tahrir's growing appeal in Beirut and demands to re-establish an Islamic caliphate, a Laïque Pride march was held in Beirut.
 Three days later, 70,000 gathered in Martyrs' Square, Beirut for a march organized by Laïque Pride.

 In 2011, hundreds of protesters rallied in Beirut on 27 February in a Laïque Pride march, calling for reform of the country's confessional political system.
 At the same time, a peaceful sit-in took place in Sidon.

-At a march in May 2012 in which 600 participated, Laïque Pride issued six demands, four concerning women's rights and two concerning media freedom.
-Secular student clubs from Saint Joseph University (USJ), the Lebanese Academy of Fine Arts (ALBA), as the American University of Beirut (AUB) also participated in the march.

 In October 2019, and until August 2020, a series of civil protests ensued in Lebanon, now known as the 17 October Revolution condemning sectarian rule amongst a myriad of other issues plaguing their country.
 Lina Khatib, a journalist for Al Jazeera, has labelled these protests as "cross-sectarian".
 She notes: "They are taking place across Lebanon, rather than only in Beirut.
 And they are demanding the fall of the government from the outset, while criticizing political leaders from every sect."

+Aspects

+Religion plays a major role of many everyday lives in Lebanon.
+Rituals, worship, and other religious activities are very prominent in an individual's daily life; it is also a principal organizer of social life.
+The degree of religiosity varies among individuals; in recent decades, religious households are becoming more connected through interreligious marriages.